RedPenguin101/aoc2021/day10.md

      median) ; 4330777059
 ```

 This is pretty nice I think.
 The only thing that bothers me is the duplicative code in autocompletion string and find corruption.
-I think this would be find in a real program (if you are trying to autocomplete, you should probably be assuming that there are no syntax errors and throwing if there are), but here it rankles.
-Maybe I could change ac string to just nil out on a corrupt string:
+I think this would be fine in a real program, since there's no guarantee the implementations will be so similar forever, and if you are trying to autocomplete, you should probably be assuming that there are no syntax errors and throwing if there are.

+But in the context of a puzzle it rankles.
+Maybe I could change autocompletion string to just nil out on a corrupt string.
+That way they could just be ignored, and I wouldn't have to explicitly filter them out.

 ```clojure
 (defn autocompletion-string